Easy All Double Crochet Cardigan Crochet Pattern

 Join yarn to the bottom of an armhole.
 Work stitches evenly around the armhole.
 The sleeves are made in turned rounds.
 Place a stitch maker in the first stitch to help identify round 1.

-Round 2: ch 2, turn, dc in each stitch around, join to first dc with sl st
+Round 2 – Round 25: ch 2, turn, dc in each stitch around, join to first dc with sl st

-Round 6: ch 2, dc2tog, dc in each stitch around, join to first dc with sl st
+Round 28 – 31: ch 2, turn, fpdc in first stitch, *bpdc in next, fpdc in next* repeat from * to * around, join to first dc with sl st

 Fasten off.
 Weave in the ends.